 WEATHERING EFFECTS

 On the front of the building, Martin uses white acrylic paint thinned with water and a bit of alcohol.
-Apply it with a wide flat brush.
+He then applies it with a wide flat brush.
 He uses the same wash on the upper part of the building to give it a bleached appearance and some variance in the blue color.
-The result of these weathering effects is the building front looks much more natural.
+The result of these weathering effects is that the building front looks much more natural.

 3D PRINTING

-Advantages of 3D printing are super detail, ability to print many of them, and low cost.
+Advantages of 3D printing are the ability to super detail, the ability to print many different items, and the low cost of printing.
 For this project, Martin used a resin printer and a drawing pack from Model Railroad 3D.
-Pour the resin into the printer, close the hood, press print, and about an hour later, the HVAC parts come out.
-Dry all the pieces and post cure them.
+He pours the resin into the printer, closes the hood, presses print, and about an hour later, the HVAC parts come out.
+He shows how to dry all the pieces and post-cure them.
 Martin uses a machine for this, but you can also use sunlight.

 PAINTING 3D PIECES AND ASSEMBLY

-Use a wooden stick with double-sided adhesive to simplify the painting.
-Martin secures each piece to the tape, then airbrushes them with a layer of gray paint and one of metal coating on top.
-Add a black wash to the pieces with ventilation bars for an added touch of realism.
+Martin demonstrates how to use a wooden stick with double-sided adhesive to simplify the painting.
+He secures each piece to the tape, then airbrushes them with a layer of gray paint and one of metal coating on top.
+He then adds a black wash to the pieces with ventilation bars for an added touch of realism.

 Martin pre-assembles the ventilation duct pieces using fast-set glue before sticking them to the roof.